Consumer Health Digest #09-47

 Reflexology is a pseudoscientific practice system of diagnosis and treatment based on the premise that each body part is "represented" on the hands and feet and that pressing on the hands and feet can have therapeutic effects throughout the body.
 Research will never validate it.

 Group aims to protect against inappropriate chelation therapy.
 Say "NO to Chelation"! has formed "to support parents who are resisting pressure to submit their children to unwanted and experimental chelation treatments as a purported cure for autism."
 The group was launched to help the mother of two autistic children to stop the father from having them chelated at Thoughtful House, an autism clinic in Austin, Texas. that requires consent from both parents to do intravenous chelation.
 When the mother refused, the father sought a court order.
 At the first hearing, the judge ordered a continuance to arrange for the chelationist, Bryan Jepson, M.D., to testify about his recommended treatment.
 [Roser MA.
 Father takes ex-wife to court over son's autism treatment: Mother says intravenous treatment at Thoughtful House is unproven and too dangerous.
 Austin-American Statesman, Nov 14, 2009] There is no scientific evidence or rational reason to believe that autism is a toxic disease or that chelation therapy is beneficial.
 Doctors who offer it typically claim to treat heavy metal toxicity based on provoked urine tests, which do not yield accurate results.
-[Barrett S. How the "urine toxic metals" test is used to defraud patients.
-Quackwatch, April 29, 2009]
+[Barrett S. How "provoked" urine metal tests are used to mislead patients.
+Quackwatch, updated May 26, 2017]

 This page was posted on November 20, 2009.